-Lastly, if you really need help with saving, check out Digit.
-It’s a free app that will transfer money from your checking account to your savings account automatically for you.
-They analyze your income and spending and then transfer about $5 at a time.
+Lastly, if you really need help with saving, check out Qapital.
+It’s a free app that will round up your purchases and transfer the difference to a savings account for you.

 While these are some important money tree seeds to plant, there are a couple more seeds that I want to mention because they are very important to growing your wealth over time.

-Go without: related to the point above about living within your means, is to go without.
+Go without: Related to the point above about living within your means, is to go without.
 Take a no-spend challenge where you spend no money for a week.
 But don’t just do it because I said to.
 Do it and learn from it.
 How does it feel to not buy things?
 When is your urge to buy the strongest?
 Learn from this and you will become a smarter shopper and keep more of your money.

-Buy quality: you have to buy quality items.
-They will cost more upfront, but they will last you longer making them a smarter buy in the long run.
-That is the key to this point – the long term.
+Buy quality: You have to buy quality items.
+They will cost more upfront, but they will last you longer making them a smarter buy over time.
+That is the key to this point.
+The long term.
 If you want to grow a money tree and your wealth, you need to focus on the long term.

 By ensuring you make these habits routine, you increase your chances of growing a strong, healthy money tree that will last many years.
 Without this foundation, you may see success in the short term, but over the long term, your money tree and your wealth will not survive.

 5 Steps To Growing Your Money Tree

 Now that you have the seeds to your money tree planted, the goal is for you to make money grow so your money tree grows into a large tree.
 In order to do that, it needs nutrients.
 Namely water and sunlight.
 When growing your money tree, there are four easy things I want you to do that will act as the water and sunlight for growing your wealth.